ChorusOne/predictomatic/docs/user_guide.md

 you can trade for an expected profit.
 For example,
-if you believe that there is an 80% probability that the market will resolve ‘Yes’, that corresponds to a price of $0.80.
+if you believe that there is an 80% probability that the market will resolve ‘Yes’, that corresponds to a price of $0.80 per Yes share.
 If the current market price for Yes shares is $0.60, they are effectively on discount to you.
 Suppose you spend $7 to buy 10 Yes shares, and that trade moves the market price from $0.60 to $0.80.
-You believe that when the market resolves, with 80% probability you get $10 (a profit of $3);
+When the market resolves,
+with 80% probability you get $10 (a profit of $3);
 with 20% probability you get $0 (a loss of $7).
 Your expected profit is therefore 0.8&nbsp;×&nbsp;$3 – 0.2&nbsp;×&nbsp;$7 = $1.

-Note that this $1 “expected profit” is merely a <em>statistical tool</em>.
+Note that this $1 “expected profit” is merely a statistical tool.
 There is not actually an outcome where you make $1 profit!
 You either make a $3 profit, or a $7 loss.
 In particular,